cds-snc/gcds-docs/src/en/components/select/use-case.md

 <a href="{{ links.checkbox }}" class="link-light">Checkboxes</a> when you are expecting the user to select 1 or more options from a list of items.

-<a href="{{ links.radio }}" class="link-light">Radio buttons</a> when you can give someone a small set of options for a known single selection with less than 7 options.
+<a href="{{ links.radioGroup }}" class="link-light">Radio groups</a> when you can give someone a small set of options for a known single selection with less than 7 options.

 </article>